Direct Calculation of the Eddy Viscosity Operator in Turbulent Channel Flow at Re$_\tau$=180: Problem Setup and Governing Equations

-In addition, the eddy viscosity tensor $D^0_{jilk}$ is no longer a scalar value varying in space; it is a fourth-order tensor with 81 coefficients.
-The velocity gradient in the various directions can affect the Reynolds stress.
+The local eddy viscosity in Equation~\ref{eq:leadingApproxGeneral} is no longer a scalar value varying in space; it is a fourth-order tensor with 81 coefficients.
 The tensor representation was suggested by previous researchers including \citet{Batchelor1949}, but the full quantification has not been conducted to the authors' knowledge.
-Using MFM, we computed all 81 coefficients of the eddy viscosity tensor using nine DNSs.
-The detailed MFM method is provided in Appendix B and the resulting tensor elements are provided in Appendix C.
+As presented in Appendix B, using only 9 MFM simulations, we computed all 81 coefficients of the eddy viscosity tensor.
+The resulting tensor elements are provided in Appendix C.

 The next investigation focuses on the nonlocality of the eddy viscosity.
-As conducting MFM to measure the full kernel can be costly for complex turbulent flow systems, we focus on calculating a subset of tensorial kernel components, specifically the kernel components that are multiplied to $\mathrm{d}V_1/\mathrm{d}x_2$ in Equation \ref{eq:generalformchannel}.
-The computed tensorial kernel components are $D_{ji21}\left(x_2,y_2\right)$ and they are associated with the Reynolds stresses which correspond to the velocity gradient $\mathrm{d}U_1/\mathrm{d}x_2$, the only velocity gradient appearing in the RANS closure for a channel flow.
+As conducting MFM to measure the full kernel can be costly for complex turbulent flow systems, we focus on calculating a subset of tensorial kernel components, specifically the kernel components that are multiplied to $\partial V_1/\partial x_2$ in Equation \ref{eq:generalformchannel}.
+The computed tensorial kernel components are $D_{ij21}\left(x_2,y_2\right)$ and they are associated with the Reynolds stresses which correspond to the velocity gradient $\partial U_1/\partial x_2$, the only velocity gradient appearing in the RANS closure for a channel flow.
 The detailed steps on how to measure eddy viscosity kernel using MFM is discussed in Appendix E.